Skip to main content

 What is a pneumatic test bench?

-Do you know what we are talking about when we talk about a pneumatic test bench
+Do you know what we mean when we talk about a pneumatic test bench

 In order to sell the best product in sealing we need to test it.
 This is our idiosyncrasy.
 That's why at Epidor Seals and Rubber Technology we have our own pneumatic test bench.
 We tell you about it below.